kubernetes/website/docs/admin/node.md

 Labels on nodes can be used in conjunction with node selectors on pods to control scheduling, e.g. to constrain a Pod to only be eligible to run on a subset of the nodes.

-Making a node unscheduleable will prevent new pods from being scheduled to that node, but will not affect any existing pods on the node.
+Making a node unschedulable will prevent new pods from being scheduled to that node, but will not affect any existing pods on the node.
 This is useful as a preparatory step before a node reboot, etc.  For example, to mark a node unschedulable, run this command: